 In this module, students will be introduced to the basics of analytics by learning key terms, concepts and knowledge areas and the use of SAS JMP analytics software.
 At the end of this module, students will be able to:

 - Input data from various spreadsheets and databases

 - Use regression analysis to quantify the relationship between two variables

 Big Data Tools

 In this module, students will learn how to use big data tools to understand correlation among many different variables.
-At the end of this model, students will be able to analyze large datasets and build analytical models to predict future performance using the following multivariate tools:
+At the end of this module, students will be able to analyze large datasets and build analytical models to predict future performance using the following multivariate tools:

 - Neural Networks

 - Partial Least Squares

 - Decision Trees